pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # pseudoregalia-archipelago
 This is a mod for Pseudoregalia that works with the [multi-game multi-world randomizer Archipelago](https://archipelago.gg/).
 It is currently in early alpha and is being actively developed.
 Only abilities and major keys are shuffled.

+You can get the latest release from [the releases page](https://github.com/pseudoregalia-modding/pseudoregalia-archipelago/releases).

 Currently the logic is copied from [spuds' standalone randomizer](https://github.com/pseudoregalia-modding/rando), and may require [movement tricks such as solar ultrahops and cling climbing](https://www.youtube.com/watch?v=kZJjYdh6huk).

 You'll spawn in Dungeon with Dream Breaker at its vanilla location, and you'll have to leave through the breakable wall to Underbelly.
 If you toss the breaker and bounce it off a wall, then pick it up, it'll continue to light your path.